ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-hint-expander/readme.md

 ### Aria-expanded

-When the hint text is in it’s open state, the value in the aria-expanded attribute should update to ‘true’, and when the hint text is in it’s closed state, the value should update to ‘false’.
+When the hint text is in it’s open state, the value in the `aria-expanded` attribute should update to `true`, and when the hint text is in it’s closed state, the value should update to `false`.
 This gives screen readers an indication that the hint text is either expanded or collapsed.

 ### Aria-label